Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra

-\begin{remark} Any finite dimensional P-module decomposes into a finite direct sum of irreducible P-modules plus a residual subspace.
-If additionally the P-module is {\it full}, then the residual subspace is trivial.
-This shows that the category $\Mod^{\FD}_{\full}(\cP)$ is semisimple and so are its full subcategories of atomic or diffuse sub-modules.
-Although, the existence of nontrivial residual subspaces in the decomposition of arbitrary P-modules prevents $\Mod^{\FD}(\cP)$ to be semisimple.
-In fact, this later category is not even {\it Abelian} \cite[Chapter VII.3]{MacLane71}.
+\begin{remark} Note that the existence of nontrivial residual subspaces in the decomposition of non-full P-modules prevents $\Mod^{\FD}(\cP)$ to be semisimple.
+In fact, this later category is not even {\it abelian} \cite[Chapter VII.3]{MacLane71}.
 Indeed, if $\fH:=\fH_0\oplus\fZ$ is a P-module with $\fZ$ a nontrivial residual subspace and $\fH_0$ a sub-module, we have that the obvious embedding $j:\fH_0\into\fH$ is {\it monic} and moreover it can be proved that its cokernel exists and is the zero map.
 This implies that $j$ is not a kernel; if it were it would be the kernel of a zero map implying that $\fH$ and $\fH_0$ are isomorphic which is absurd.
 This can easily be checked on the example $\fH:=\C e_1\oplus\C e_2$ so that $A(e_1)=e_1=B(e_2), A(e_2)=0=B(e_1)$ and $\fH_0:=\C e_1, \fZ:=\C e_2$. \end{remark}